-In 1845 Prince Carl of Solms-Braunfels and a group of emigrants set out from Germany to start a colony in the Republic of Texas.
+In 1844 Prince Carl of Solms-Braunfels and a group of emigrants set out from Germany to start a colony in the Republic of Texas.
 The Prince chose a site on the Comal River because of its abundant water, lush vegetation, and "a good omen."
-He and his band of pioneers founded New Braunfels, named for his hometown in Germany.
+On March 21, 1845, he and his band of pioneers founded New Braunfels, named for his hometown in Germany.

 Sophienburg Museum and Archives hours are 10 a.m.–4 p.m.
 Tuesday–Saturday.